home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 Wipe the datadisk and all user data, **This will also reboot the device!** This API requires an admin token

-This API will wipe all config for addons and Home Assistant and any locally stored data in config, backups, media, etc.
+This API will wipe all config for addons and Home Assistant and any locally stored data in config, backups, media, etc. The machine will reboot during this.

-It will also clear all docker config and images and the latest stable version of Home Assistant and Supervisor will be downloaded after the restart completes.
-Once the wipe is complete you will see onboarding, like during initial setup.
+After the reboot completes the latest stable version of Home Assistant and Supervisor will be downloaded.
+Once the process is complete you will see onboarding, like during initial setup.

-However it does not change the version of OS installed (if using Home Assistant OS).
-Nor does it change any OS level settings such as network and board settings.
+The Operating System will not change during this.
+This includes OS level settings such as network settings.

 </ApiEndpoint>